patelliandrea/image_normalization/Readme.md

-Implementation of a parallel version of the image normalization algorithm using MPI and OpenMP
+Implementation of a parallel version of the image normalization algorithm using MPI and OpenMP.

+====
+Installation
+====

 		gcc generate_image.c -o generate
 		./generate

-		mpi image_normalization.c -fopenmp -o normalization
+		mpicc image_normalization.c -fopenmp -o normalization
 		mpirun -np <# of parallel processes> normalization